Summer Volunteer Program 2023

 Airport Transfer

-Volunteers are picked up from the Indira Gandhi International Airport by a member of the local coordinating team in Delhi.
-Pickup will be provided between 6:30am - 10pm on the program start date.
-Participants already in country or arriving early can also be picked up from a designated meeting point decided beforehand as well.
+Upon arrival at the Indira Gandhi International Airport, volunteers will be greeted by a member of the local coordinating team in Delhi.
+Pickup services are available between 6:30 am and 10 pm on the program start date.
+Participants who are already in the country or arriving early can also be picked up from a predetermined meeting point.

 Orientation